List of Nashville Sounds coaches

 Pitching coach Stan Kyles meets with the Sounds' battery of Justin Lehr and J. C. Boscán on the mound.

 The Nashville Sounds Minor League Baseball team has played in Nashville, Tennessee, since being established in 1978 as an expansion team of the Double-A Southern League.
 They moved up to Triple-A in 1985 as members of the American Association before joining the Pacific Coast League in 1998.
 With the restructuring of the minor leagues in 2021, they were placed in the Triple-A East, which became the International League in 2022.
-In the 2025 season, the Sounds' coaching staff is led by manager Rick Sweet and includes Eric Bunnell (general), Tim Doherty (hitting), Zack Jones (hitting), Bryan Leslie (pitching), Justin Meccage (pitching), and David Tufo (bench).
+In the 2026 season, the Sounds' coaching staff was led by manager Rick Sweet and included Eric Bunnell, Tim Doherty (hitting), Zack Jones (hitting), Bryan Leslie (pitching), Tyler Thornburg (pitching), and David Tufo (bench).

-Six former Sounds players later served as coaches for the team.
+Seven former Sounds players later served as coaches for the team.
 Wayne Garland of the 1982 starting rotation returned as pitching coach from 1987 to 1988.
-Don Cooper, who pitched out of the bullpen in 1980, served as pitching coach from 1994 to 1996.
-Reliever Steve Wilson retired from the Sounds during the 1995 season and became the team's pitching coach.
-Fred Dabney, a reliever on the 1993 team, returned to coach pitchers from 2012 to 2014. Éric Gagné, who made two major league rehabilitation starts in 2008, served as bullpen coach in 2019.
+Don Cooper, a relief pitcher in 1980, coached the pitching staff from 1994 to 1996.
+Steve Wilson retired from the Sounds during the 1995 season and became the team's pitching coach.
+Fred Dabney, who pitched out of the bullpen in 1993, returned to coach pitchers from 2012 to 2014. Éric Gagné, who made two major league rehabilitation starts in 2008, served as bullpen coach in 2019.
 Jim Henderson, a reliever from 2011 to 2012 and in 2014, returned to the Sounds as pitching coach in 2021.
-Outfielder Gene Roof (1986) and catcher Buddy Pryor (1987) were player-coaches who coached hitting while also playing on the team.
+Tyler Thornburg, part of Nashville's starting rotation from 2012 to 2013, became a pitching coach in 2026.
+Outfielder Gene Roof (1986) and catcher Buddy Pryor (1987) were player-coaches who coached hitting while playing on the team.
 Two coaches also managed the Nashville club.
 Pitching coach Wayne Garland filled in as interim manager for three games in 1988 after the dismissal of manager Jack Lind.
-Richie Hebner, who was the hitting coach from 1998 to 2000, became the team's manager for the second half of the 2000 season when Trent Jewett was hired as the Pittsburgh Pirates' third base coach.
-Four coaches have been selected to participate in the Triple-A All-Star Game: Stan Kyles (2006), Rich Gale (2011), Bob Skube (2014), and Rick Rodriguez (2017).
+Richie Hebner, who was the hitting coach from 1998 to 2000, became the team's manager for the second half of the 2000 season after Trent Jewett was hired as the third base coach for the Pittsburgh Pirates.
+Four coaches were selected to participate in the Triple-A All-Star Game: Stan Kyles (2006), Rich Gale (2011), Bob Skube (2014), and Rick Rodriguez (2017).

 Pat Dobson's 1980 to 1981 pitching staffs had a 3.18 earned run average (ERA), the lowest recorded under all pitching coaches.
 Darold Knowles (2001–2004) and Stan Kyles (2005–2008) are the longest-tenured pitching coaches, having each served four full seasons.
-Hitting coaches Jeff Livesey (2001) and Sandy Guerrero (2009–2011) led their hitters to batting averages of .276, the highest under all hitting coaches.
+Hitting coach Sandy Guerrero (2009–2011) led his hitters to batting averages of .276, the highest under all hitting coaches.
 Al LeBoeuf (2012, 2021–2024), who coached hitting for five seasons, is the longest-serving hitting coach.